-6 Qt
+8 Qt

 Qt 3.1.2 or higher is required in order to compile QGIS.
 You may already have Qt on your system.
 If so, check to see if you have version 3.1.2 or later.
-If not already installed, you will have to install the Qt development package for your distribution.
-If you are not able to install the required Qt packages, you will have to build from source.
-To install Qt from source:
+You can check the Qt version using the find command: